 My work has looked at many examples of this: ritual forms around media, such as ‘reality TV’ and more recently how, in everyday organizations and settings, the power to measure and define through algorithmic processes is contested, a process I call ‘social analytics’ (see Storycircle project).
 Another recent project, The Price of Connection, looked into the contradiction between the values of freedom and autonomy and the continuous automated surveillance that is increasingly a dimension of our lives online.
 I have also researched the politics of representation: are we, through our uses of media, empowered to engage with the democratic process (see Public Connection project)?
 My latest project has been on data colonialism in the book The Costs of Connection co-written with Ulises Mejias.
 More information here.

 Underlying all this is my desire to understand the many ways, often hidden, through which symbolic power works; and how, in those moments when we seem most ‘ourselves’, or most ‘together’ with others, we may at the same time be most thoroughly enfolded in the workings of power.

 I believe in the role of universities as institutions which can open new horizons of possibility, enabling people to seize their own opportunities for action and imagination.
 This ‘liberal’ vision of the university is today under threat from many forms of instrumentalism, including neoliberal politics and the tyranny of market ideology.
 Academics can play a role in holding on to that older vision and building a counter-culture that sustains it.

-Currently, I am the Coordinating Lead Author of the chapter on Media and Communications in the proposed report by the International Panel on Social Progress.
-I encourage you to read the chapter and comment here.
+Between 2015 and 2018, I was the Coordinating Lead Author of the chapter on Media and Communications in the proposed report by the International Panel on Social Progress.
+I encourage you to read the chapter, also available in Spanish.
 For more on the media as a key dimension of global inequality, see this article.
 Further information on recent projects can be found on the Research Page.
 For access to videos, podcasts and other media, please follow this link.